 Q: How do I qualify for Early College?

-A: To qualify for Early College, you need to be at least 16 years of age and you must receive approval from your high school counselor or administrator by completing a Permission to Enroll form.
-This individual will help you decide if you are ready and if the NHTI Early College options are a good fit for you.
+A: To qualify for Early College, a student must be at least 16 years of age and must receive approval from their high school counselor.
+The age requirement may be waived if their parent and their high school counselor believe the student is ready to be successful in the NHTI course.
 Home School students must provide documentation that supports your capability to do college level work.
 The college reserves the right to request that those students identified as home school take the Accuplacer assessment to assist in determining appropriate course placement.

 Q: How much will it cost me?